Brice-Odom/AndroidHandSignMusicApp/readme-file.md

    - Point up with your index finger to hear the E note
    - Make a victory/peace sign to hear the F note
    - Give a thumbs up to hear the G note
+   - Extend only your pinky finger (like holding a tea cup) to hear the A note
+   - Make a "rock on" sign (extend index finger and pinky) to hear the B note

 ## How It Works